 Note: P-value < 0.01 Significant at 1% level

-The data in Table 6 illustrates the impact of livelihood activities on the average additional employment of the farmers engaging in livelihood activities before practicing livelihood activities, farmers worked an average of 6.1 hours per day, which increased to 9.9 hours per day after practicing livelihood activities.
-This significant increase in working hours suggests that respondents are dedicating more time to income-generating activities, potentially indicating higher income levels or job satisfaction (Asfaw et al., 2017; Hou and van der Kron, 2018).
+The data in Table 6 illustrates the impact of livelihood activities on the average additional employment of the farmers engaging in livelihood activities before practising livelihood activities, farmers worked an average of 6.1 hours per day, which increased to 9.9 hours per day after practising livelihood activities.
+This significant increase in working hours suggests that respondents are dedicating more time to income-generating activities, potentially indicating higher income levels or job satisfaction (Asfaw et al., 2017; Hou & van der Kron, 2018).

-Regarding spouses, the average hours worked before practicing livelihood activities were 6.2 hours per day, which was increased to 7.1 hours per day after engaging in these livelihood activities.
+Regarding spouses, the average hours worked before practising livelihood activities were 6.2 hours per day, which was increased to 7.1 hours per day after engaging in these livelihood activities.
 This modest increase in working hours is attributed to the need to balance household responsibilities with income-generating activities.

 With respect to children, before following livelihood activities, they were working 1.4 hours per day, which was doubled to 3.2 hours per day after engaging in these livelihood activities.
 This suggests that children are significantly contributing to family income, possibly through part-time jobs or assisting with the family's livelihood activities.